skrishnan2001/COVID-19-Conversational-Chatbot/new_rasa_project/data/nlu.md

 - corona masks
 - masks to prevent corona
 - masks to prevent corona virus
--tell me something about the masks
+- tell me something about the masks
+- do masks protect us from covid19

 ## intent:precautionarymeasuresatwork